 Chocolate Glaze Variations

-Adding flavors:
+Adding flavours:

 Incorporating herbs or spices: